kirill-gerasimenko/fsharp-wpf-mvc-series_wiki/INotifyPropertyChanged-Type-Provider.md

 There are shortcomings to this implementation which I plan to fix in future versions:
   * Prototype assembly is not locked anymore but whenever it gets recompiled Visual Studio often shows "...
 FSC: error FS1135: Unexpected error creating debug information file...".
 It means you should reopen VS to recompile prototypes assembly.
   * For derived properties not full set of F# language is supported.
 It should be sufficient for most cases.
-I will provided details on exact limitations later.
+I will provided details on exact limitations in later updates.
   * To support derived properties custom model base class inherit from [DependencyObject] (http://msdn.microsoft.com/en-us/library/system.windows.dependencyobject.aspx).
 Therefore when user press "."
 Intellisense shows derived from 'DependencyObject' members which is not slick experience.
   * Units of measure are not yet supported

-Now that we have working version
+  * WinRT support !

-It's was a bumpy road from erased to generated types mostly caused by lack of other applications and documentation.
+It's was a bumpy road from erased to generated types mostly caused by lack of other samples and documentation.
 If nothing else, this is good source-code level example of "generated types" Type Provider that can be used by other F# community members.
-I would like to thank personally to [@v2_matveev] (https://twitter.com/v2_matveev) from F# team .
+I would like to thank personally to [@v2_matveev] (http://twitter.com/v2_matveev) from F# team .
 Without his assistance "generated types" version would not be possible.

 ### Conclusion

-Constrained functional design
+It is important milestone for the framework/series.
+If you'll skip [[Intro]] and initial [[Model]] chapters then chapters 3-15 each signify useful framework feature that based on some unique F# language capability (comparing to C#).

+INPC Type Provider bring small performance improvement (build time vs run-time for dynamic proxy).
+Notice, that different model implementation caused no changes in the rest of the framework.
+Model independent design payed off.

+***
 C# version

-WinRT enabler
-Dynamic proxy based model moved to separate lib
+P.S.
+Dynamic proxy based model is still available but moved to separate assembly.
+Fill free to use it if you need to.